David

 2004, PBS broadcast “The Forgetting,” a prime-time documentary

 biology and social urgency of Alzheimer's disease.
-He has
+He has advised the President's Council on Bioethics on

-Prior to that, Shenk published
+Prior to The Forgetting, Shenk published

 two books and dozens of essays on the emotional, social and

 political ramifications of the information revolution.
-Data Smog: Surviving the Information Glut (HarperCollins, 1997) was hailed by The New York Times as an “indispensable guide to the big
+Data Smog: Surviving the Information Glut (HarperCollins, 1997) was hailed by The New York Times as "an indispensable guide to the big

 book, profiled on 60 Minutes, was supported by a